 On February 28, 2020, we entered into an LLC Purchase Agreement with Medexus, pursuant to which Aptevo sold all of the issued and outstanding limited liability company interests of Aptevo BioTherapeutics, a wholly owned subsidiary of Aptevo.
-As a result of the transaction, Medexus obtained all right, title and interest to the IXINITY product and the related Hemophilia B business and intellectual property.
+As a result of the transaction, Medexus obtained all rights, title and interest to the IXINITY product and the related Hemophilia B business and intellectual property.

 The net gain on sale of Aptevo BioTherapeutics, totaling \$14.3 million, was calculated as the difference between the fair value of the consideration received for Aptevo BioTherapeutics, less the net carrying value of the assets transferred to Medexus, less the transaction costs incurred and a working capital adjustment.
+We recorded a gain on sale in the quarter ended March 31, 2020.

-The following table summarizes the gain on sale (in thousands) for the year ended December 31, 2020:
+The following table summarizes the gain on sale for the year ended December 31, 2020 (in thousands):